Are you still asking "Can I expense this...?" Use our free tool!

 How to Pay Yourself Through an S-Corp (Salary vs. Distributions)

 Once your business becomes an S-Corp, you cannot take money out the same way you did with a sole proprietorship or LLC.
-You now have two ways to pay yourself: salary and distributions.

 Salary